Mercedes CLE review

 Why?
 Well, Mercedes has designed the CLE to fill the gap in its line-up left by the discontinuation of two models: the C-Class Coupé and its bigger stablemate, the E-Class Coupé.

-In other words, it's intended to give owners of the smaller car something more practical to upgrade to, while fans of the larger coupé can switch to a model that's still indulgent but is a bit sharper to drive.
+In other words, the CLE is intended to give owners of the smaller car something more practical to upgrade to, while fans of the larger coupé can switch to a model that's still indulgent but is a bit sharper to drive.

 The CLE's engine range aims to offer something for everyone too.
 The 443bhp Mercedes-AMG CLE 53 leads the way for outright performance, followed by more modest petrols and diesels – including a plug-in hybrid.
 You can also get a soft-top CLE, which we rate in our Mercedes CLE Cabriolet review.